Axtrics-Solutions-Pvt-Ltd/aframark_magento_dev/README.md

-# The official Aframark extension for Magento 2
+# The official Aframark extension for Magento 2 (Sandbox)

 Aframark is an open review platform that helps consumers make better choices while helping companies showcase and improve their customer service.